mbaersch/piwikpro-template-for-gtm/README.md

 The former [pull request](https://github.com/PiwikPRO/analytics-template-for-gtm/pull/1) is closed and instead I contributed directly to a new template version that is [currently in development](https://github.com/PiwikPRO/analytics-template-for-gtm/tree/development) and will hopefully get submitted and published in the *Community Template Gallery* soon.

-## Why this custom version?
-The reason why this fork still exists is currently just a single feature: during development we added an option to **"Follow Consent Mode"** when configuring privacy settings.
-The goal of this option is to be able to run just one single tag and either use cookies if there is consent granted for `analytics_storage` when firing... or fire the tag without cookies if no consent was given and documented as a *Google Consent Mode* setting.

-That option - as handy as it is - was complicated to use and confused testers.
-So we decided to kill the feature for the official template from Piwik PRO and I updated this fork to include the last version that still has this feature.

-## Should I use it?
+## Should I continue to use the fork?
-It is up to you to decide but it is always a good idea to use templates from the gallery instead of importing local templates.
-So if you do not need the feature described above, there is simply no reason why this version should be used instead of the regular one (from the [Community Template Gallery](https://tagmanager.google.com/gallery/#/owners/PiwikPRO/templates/analytics-template-for-gtm)).
+My custom version used to offer some features like (old) ecom hit types.
+But meanwhile there is even a new ecom version available that is fully integrated into the new official template.
+So if you do not (for whatever reason) need the old ecom requests, there is simply no reason why this version should be used instead of the regular one (from the [Community Template Gallery](https://tagmanager.google.com/gallery/#/owners/PiwikPRO/templates/analytics-template-for-gtm)).